 Licenses are issued by the Bishop.
-Licenses last for three years and are renewed on the First Sunday of Advent.
+Licenses last for three years.

 Currently, any Deacon or Priest in a congregation may train the Eucharistic Ministers in that congregation, using a diocesan curriculum that has been prepared for that purpose.
 Although the curriculum includes a portion for training Eucharistic Visitors, they must be trained in a diocesan-sponsored training.

 Please note that the former licensed ministry of "Layreader" no longer exists.
 Anyone reading the lessons at a worship service in an Episcopal church should be trained by the Priest of that church (or by anyone to whom this responsibility has been delegated by the Priest), but the Lector (as such a person is called) does not need a license from the Bishop.
 However, if the person is also assisting by serving the chalice at Communion, then that person needs to be trained and licensed as a Eucharistic Minister.